5T33Z0/OC-Little-Translated/B_OC_Calculators/README.md

 </details>

 ## Web Applications
-Some of these calculators are also wavailable as web applications:
+Some of these calculators are also available as web applications:

 - **ScanPolicy Calculator**: https://oc-scanpolicy.vercel.app
 - **ExposeSensitiveData Generator**: https://dreamwhite-oc-esd.vercel.app/